 Step 4: Business as usual.

 Our usual shipping timeline remains unchanged.
-Film rolls collected through the week are shipped to Carmencita every Monday afternoon.
-You can then expect to receive the scans via email in 14-20 days after you place your order.
-As per usual, developing only orders may take up to 7-8 weeks for the negatives to be returned to Dubai.
+Film rolls collected through the week are shipped to Carmencita every Tuesday and Saturday afternoon.
+You can then expect to receive the scans via email in 7 - 10 days after you place your order.
+As per usual, developing only orders may take up to 7 - 8 weeks for the negatives to be returned to Dubai.
 Once your negatives have been received by us, you will be notified by email.

 Many photographers find shooting film a meditative and rewarding process.
 However, here in the UAE, it has often led to frustration once the shoot is over and developing & scanning need to begin.
 We're incredibly excited to announce our partnership with Carmencita Film Lab, to bring you a quality developing and scanning solution.